Psyncopate-Technologies/azure-aks-tf/molina_healthcare_usecase.md

 cd <Cloned_Repo_Dir>
 helm install <release-name> ./delta-schema-evolution
 ```
+This jar takes care of reading the csv files from ADLS and converts it into Delta table and sinks the same into ADLS.
+So, donot forget to place the CSV file(source) in ADLS Gen2 storage account.

 ## Validation
 Once the above helm chart is deployed, the schema of the Gold table is expected to be added with a new Column.
 You can validate this by querying the table from Azure Databricks service.